ataberk320/AutumnOS-SDK-Tools/README.md

 * AutumnAPI -> To use low-level functions on AutumnOS apps.

-* Autumn-SDK-Engine -> Lua based graphic engine for designing apps.
+* Autumn-SDK-Engine -> Lua based graphic engine for designing apps connected with LVGL.